GOIT-Course-Project/Module-1-CP/personal_assistant/README.md

     edit_teg - edit teg for note in NoteBook del_note - delete teg without change the note in NoteBook exit - exit from mode/program exit

+MODE = 3
+    sort + PATH - sorts the files in the folder by the specified PATH